Bohdan2001007/Betfair-betting-profitability-calculation/README.md

 - Bet on correct score 1:1

-- Bet on win of favorite
+- Bet on win of favorite team agains outsider